camunda/camunda-docs-manual/site/src/documents/api-references/rest/group/post-create.html.md

 Parameters
 ----------

+This method takes no parameters.

 #### Request Body

-A json object with the following properties:
+A JSON object with the following properties:

 <table class="table table-striped">
   <tr>